raju-2003/AspireNex/README.md

 ### Example
 After running the script, a window will appear where you can play Tic-Tac-Toe against the AI.
 The game board will update with each move, and a message box will display the result when the game ends.

-## Contributing
-If you would like to contribute to this repository, please fork the project and submit a pull request.

-## License
-This project is licensed under the MIT License.

 ## Contact
 For any questions or feedback, please contact [2003braj@gmail.com].